MegGosnell/CV/README.md

 ### Communication

 Good communication is the key when working in a team and I place great emphasis on developing good working relationships with my fellow collegues.
 People say that they find me approachable, easy to talk to and responsive to their needs.
-When working as a Teaching Assistant I would regularly update the class teacher on the interventions I ran and provided overviews of the childrens progress in an efficent manner.
+When working as a Teaching Assistant I would regularly update the class teacher on the interventions I ran and provided overviews in an efficient manner of the childrens progress.

 ### Teamwork

+In my first two months as a teaching assistant, I was apart of an Ofsted inspection at the school that I worked in.
+During this visit I was observed and called upon last minute as part of the team to answer questions regarding the teaching and learning of the children in my year group.
+Despite my lack of experience, I received excellent feedback and was told I was an asset to the school.
+This experience enabled me to take on the challenges I faced on a weekly basis whilst at Makers Academy.
+I was able to integrate myself confidently into the different teams I worked in, I was assertive when dealing with problems, but also calm and supportive with those around me.

 ### Software skills